American Walking Pony

 The American Walking Pony is a relatively new pony breed, developed for use as a show pony in gaited show competitions.
 They are capable of multiple gaits, walk, pleasure walk, merry walk, trot, canter, slow gait & the rack.

-The breed originated with a Tennessee Walking Horse / Welsh pony cross, which created a handsome animal with gliding gaits.
-The seven-gaits of this pony are inherited, in fact, both the pleasure walk & merry walk are unique to the breed.
+The breed originated with a Tennessee Walking Horse/ Welsh pony cross, which created a handsome animal with gliding gaits.
+The seven-gaits of this pony are inherited & natural.
+In fact, both the pleasure walk & merry walk gaits are unique to the breed.

-The American Walking Pony Registry was founded in 1968, requiring that registrants parents are registered Walking horses or Welsh Ponies (or a cross between the two).
+The American Walking Pony Registry was founded in 1968 by the breed founder, Joan Hudson Brown.
+The registry requires that both parents are either registered Walking horses or Welsh Ponies (or a cross between the two).

 Average height 14 hands